Help us save the Remount Center with your contribution today and be a part of America's history for future generations to appreciate!

 In the comment please add in the word REMOUNT for designated use of your donation.

-This historic facility includes a Quartermaster Building, 44-stall U-shaped Stable and a Dip Tank and back to 1911.
+This historic facility includes a Quartermaster Building, 44-stall U-shaped Stable and a Dip Tank facility dating back to 1911.
 With your contribution, you can provide funds necessary to save these historic structures.
 Preliminary stabilization work is already underway on the Quartermaster Building.
-Without your help, the remount facility is at risk of being lost forever as parts of it deteriorate.
+Without your help, the remount facility is at risk of being lost forever as parts deteriorate.

 Remount Preservation Committee

 Donors can use this Virginia Tech Online Giving link

 to give directly to the center for capital improvements.

 If you are interested in naming opportunities,

 please email Jeremy Stanford at email@example.com.

 To submit donations by check, please make out checks to

 “Virginia Tech Foundation Inc.” and add “Swart Animal Center” in the memo line.